What are some common pitfalls to avoid when optimizing PHP code for performance, especially premature optimization?

 Related Questions

-- What are the best practices for handling sessions in PHP when cookies are disabled?
+- What are best practices for handling form submissions in PHP, particularly when validating user input for registration forms?